iklam/tools/NOTES/execution_of_invokedynamic_for_string_concat.md

   406886     3  iconst_2
   406887     4  if_icmpge 24
   406888     7  getstatic 7 <Concat0.s/Ljava/lang/String;>
-  406889    10  invokedynamic bsm=31 13 <makeConcatWithConstants(Ljava/lang/String;)Ljava/lang/String;>
+>>406889    10  invokedynamic bsm=31 13 <makeConcatWithConstants(Ljava/lang/String;)Ljava/lang/String;>
 ```

 So the Java stack already has one item, the String from the static field `Concat0.s`.
-The interpreter executes the
+The interpreter executes this
-invokedynamic bytecode like this:
+`invokedynamic` bytecode like this:

 - push the "appendix" object object into the stack
 - jump to the `Invokers$Holder.linkToTargetMethod(Object, Object)` method.